ktnoor/ktnoor.github.io/_pages/cv.md

     <div><em>Deakin University, Victoria, Australia</em></div>
   </div>
 </div>
-Pursuing a PhD in Information Technology with a research focus on developing deep learning models for image classification.
-Recipient of the prestigious Deakin University Postgraduate Research Scholarship (DUPR).
-Published multiple research papers in top-tier conferences and journals.
-Anticipated completion date: July 2025.
+Completed a Doctor of Philosophy in Information Technology with specialised research in deep learning methodologies for image classification.
+Awarded the Deakin University Postgraduate Research Scholarship (DUPR) in recognition of academic excellence.
+Contributed to the advancement of the field through multiple peer-reviewed publications in internationally recognized conferences and journals.
+My research focused on developing novel neural network architectures and training algorithms to enhance the performance and efficiency of deep learning models in computer vision applications.

 <div style="display: flex; align-items: flex-start; margin-bottom: 15px;">
   <img src="{{ base_path }}/images/macquarie-logo.png" alt="Macquarie University" style="width: 50px; height: 50px; margin-right: 15px; flex-shrink: 0;">